-Permanent Supportive Housing Program (PSH) ---This program is for participants who are homeless by the federal definition of homelessness.
+Continuum of Care Permanent Supportive Housing Program (COC PSH) ---This program is for participants who are homeless by the federal definition of homelessness.
 Proof must be provided by a doctor confirming that the participant is permanently disabled.
-Clients are encouraged to seek employment and secure mainstream resources to aid them in improving their health.
-Rental assistance is on-going provided the client is following the rules of the program.
-A housing plan is developed with the case manager to assist the client in meeting their goals.
+Participants are encouraged to seek employment and secure mainstream resources to aid them in improving their health.
+Rental assistance is on-going provided the participant maintains eligibility and complies with the rules of the program.
+A housing plan is developed with the case manager to assist the participant in meeting their goals.